Last updated on : 09 Nov, 2025

 Let’s explore seven proven strategies to naturally support a healthy gut.

-Oats, nuts, fruits, such as apple and jamun, and seeds are rich in fibre, making them beneficial for poor digestion and gas.
+Whole grains like oats, nuts, fruits like apples and jamuns, and seeds are rich in fibre, making them beneficial for regulating bowel movements.

-A fibre-rich diet reduces the risk of digestive disorders like peptic ulcers, constipation, or irritable bowel syndrome.
+A fibre-rich diet is associated with a reduced risk of digestive disorders like peptic ulcers, constipation, or Irritable Bowel Syndrome (IBS) [2].

-Fibre not only improves bowel regularity but also supports the growth of healthy gut bacteria.
+Fibre not only improves bowel regularity but also supports the growth of beneficial gut bacteria [4].

-Proper chewing is the first step in digestion.
+Proper chewing is the first, often underestimated, step in digestion [5].
 When you chew thoroughly, food mixes with saliva, which contains enzymes that begin breaking down carbohydrates.

-If you rush your meals or don’t chew well, your stomach has to work harder, leading to gas and bloating.
-Take your time with each bite and aim to chew until the food is a smooth consistency.
+If you rush your meals or don’t chew well, your stomach has to work harder, which can potentially lead to gas and bloating.
+Take your time with each bite and try to put your utensil down between bites.
+Aim to chew until the food is a smooth consistency.

-So, from now whenever you take your next meal make sure to properly chew the food in your mouth for better digestion.
+So, from now on, whenever you take your next meal, make sure to chew the food thoroughly for better digestion.

 It’s time to break the chain of EAT-SLEEP-REPEAT.

-Most people have a habit of eating food and lying in the bed straight after.
-It is often advised by the doctors that dinner should be consumed at least 1-2 hours before your sleep.
-The body is not a machine; it requires time to digest the meal we had for our dinner.
+Most people have a habit of eating food and lying in bed straight after.
+Doctors often advise that dinner should be consumed at least 2–3 hours before sleeping.
+Digestion slows down significantly when you lie down, making it harder for the body to process the meal.

-Eating right before bedtime can interfere with digestion and may cause symptoms like acid reflux or heartburn.
-Ideally, eat your last meal at least 2 hours before going to sleep.
+Eating right before bedtime can interfere with digestion and may cause symptoms like acid reflux or heartburn [6].
+Ideally, eat your last meal at least 3 hours before going to sleep.

 Peppermint tea is a traditional remedy for indigestion and gas.
-It has natural antispasmodic properties that help relax the muscles in your gastrointestinal tract, easing symptoms like bloating and cramping.
+It has natural antispasmodic properties that may help relax the muscles in your gastrointestinal tract, easing symptoms like bloating and cramping [9].

-Avoid peppermint if you have acid reflux, as it may relax the lower esophageal sphincter and worsen symptoms.
+Important Note: Avoid peppermint if you have Gastroesophageal Reflux Disease (GERD) or acid reflux, as it may relax the lower oesophagal sphincter and worsen symptoms.
+Alternatively, ginger tea is an excellent digestive aid that can reduce nausea and support gut motility without the same reflux risk.

 Staying hydrated is essential for healthy digestion.
-Water helps break down food and absorb nutrients more efficiently.
-Aim for at least 1.5–2 litres of water daily.
+Water helps break down food and absorb nutrients more efficiently, and it is a key component of the digestive enzymes and juices in the stomach and intestines.
+Aim for at least 1.5–2.5 litres of water daily or as advised by your physician, depending on your activity level.

 Certain lifestyle habits can severely affect your digestive health:

-Cutting back on alcohol, quitting smoking, and eating whole foods can significantly improve your digestive health over time.
+Cutting back on alcohol, quitting smoking, and eating primarily whole, unprocessed foods can significantly improve your digestive health over time.

 Improving digestion doesn’t always require medication.
 Simple habits like chewing food well, eating on time, staying hydrated, and including fibre and probiotics in your diet can go a long way in supporting your digestive health.